-This strategy to maintain wetlands and low flow areas in the upper catchment was generally being achieved through the Community Purposes zoning that was applied to most of the blocks in this part of the upper catchment.
-The move towards Multiple Dwelling Residential zoning will increase infrastructure density, change the hydrology and is likely to have a detrimental impact on the important role of the upper catchment.
+This strategy to maintain wetlands and low flow areas in the upper catchment was generally being achieved through the 'Community Purpose' zoning that was applied to most of the blocks in this part of the upper catchment.
+The move towards 'Multiple Dwelling Residential' zoning is increasing infrastructure density.
+The resultant changes in hydrology and pollution run-off are likely to have a detrimental impact on the important role of the upper catchment.